 The Tylenol autism lawsuit is attracting national attention.
-Also known as the Acetaminophen Autism Lawsuit, this nationwide legal action has the potential to be the biggest mass tort in U.S. history.
+Also known as the Acetaminophen Autism Lawsuit, this nationwide legal action had the potential to be the biggest mass tort in U.S. history.

 What Is The Tylenol Autism Lawsuit?

-The Tylenol Autism Lawsuit is a massive US class action lawsuit brought by parents who claim using Tylenol (or generic acetaminophen) during pregnancy resulted in their child being diagnosed with autism, ADHD, or other neurodevelopmental disorders.
-Here is the basic information you need to know to determine if you are eligible for a potential Tylenol-autism claim settlement.
+The Tylenol Autism Lawsuit is a nationwide legal action brought by parents who took Tylenol during pregnancy and gave birth to a child diagnosed with autism, ADHD, or other neurodevelopmental disorders.
+In this article, we share the basic information you need to know to determine if you are eligible for a potential Tylenol-autism claim settlement.

-For more details about these studies, a summary of the most important scientific reports is included at the end of this page.
+A summary of the most important scientific reports is included at the end of this page for more details about these studies.

 In this article, we will discuss: